a2life/shogi-board/readme.md

 A demo running in website can be seen <a href='https://shogishack.net/annex/js-shogi-board.html'>in this link </a>.

-(This is a rewrite of modx/PHP/JS projects from 2012.
+(This is a rewrite of modx/PHP/JS project from 2012.
 This new project is written with TypeScript with Preact (In another word, 100% client side solution.)
 The original PHP/JS/JQuery project is https://github.com/a2life/Web_shogiboard)

 To get started, clone the repository and then do